conversationai/perspectiveapi/score_normalization.md

 Score normalization of our models is intended to do two things:

-*   Provide a way to interpret the scores of a model as a probability (e.g. that the comment will be considered toxic).
+*   Provide a way to interpret the scores of a model as a probability (e.g. how likely is it that the comment will be perceived as toxic).
-*   Enable models to be improved, e.g. without normalization, clients using the model would have to change the thresholds they use each time our models are retrained with additional examples.
+*   Enable models to be improved without any action needed by most clients, Without normalization, clients using the model would have to change the thresholds they use each time our models are retrained with additional examples.

 ## When did score-normalizing start happening?

 *   [v1 of score normalization](score_normalization_v1.md) on 2017-06-13
-    we introduced score normalization for all models.
+    introduced score normalization for all models.
 *   [v2 of score normalization](score_normalization_v2_for_toxicity.md) on
-    2017-08-15 we will fix our normalization of TOXICITY scores (other models are not affected).
+    2017-08-15: fixes will go live for our normalization of TOXICITY scores (other models are not affected).

-## And how to you do it?
+## How is score normalization done?

 Our normalization process applies a version of [probability calibration by isotonic regression](http://scikit-learn.org/stable/modules/calibration.html) to